What do you do?

 What is in my unit when I move in?

-We do not offer furnished space, so all that will be in your unit when you first arrive is carpet, sockets, phone lines and a property manager to welcome you to the centre!
+We do not offer furnished space, so all that will be in your unit when you first arrive is carpet, sockets, phone lines and a property manager to welcome you to the Centre!

 What sort of properties do you have to rent?

 We have a portfolio of 24 buildings and there is a huge variety in history, design and aesthetics.
-There are photos and descriptions for each building on the individual centre pages on this website.
+There are photos and descriptions for each building on the individual Centre pages on this website.

 What makes a landlord like-minded to Ethical Property?

-When we refer to “like-minded landlords” we are referring to organisations that own property, share our values and let space to similar organisations as Ethical Property.
+When we mention “like-minded landlords” we are referring to organisations that own property, share our values and let space to similar organisations as Ethical Property.
 Like-minded landlords need to be committed to using their buildings for the benefit of communities, looking to reduce the environmental impacts of their activities and keen to ensure their buildings are financially sustainable.
 Like-minded landlords that we currently work alongside include charities, local authorities, and CIC’s.